– FREQUENTLY ASKED QUESTIONS –

 2. I just want the Tenant gone – I don’t care about the rent!?

 OK.
 But the Law prohibits the eviction of tenants just because you don’t like them any longer!
-However, with your legal firm there are ways ASK Legal can help you resolve matters.
+However, ASK Legal can help you resolve matters.
 If not, there are the reasons you may bring forward in a case against the tenants which may be the reasons why you came to dislike your tenants in the first place.

 The answer is: NO!!
 They cannot give you legal advice (even what to do as that is considered legal advice).
 The landlord tenant law and the landlord tenant legal forms, notices and procedures are very technical!
 They are not always as straightforward as many think.
 In fact, since ASK Legal have been representing clients (landlords and tenants) in the Landlord Tenant Tribunal/Board since it first started in the mid 90’s – and ASK Legal have seen many landlords and tenants, when they call ASK Legal office and tell ASK Legal they had listened and taken the wrong advice from the call centre at the Board and had their cases thrown out for being defective or using the wrong forms.
 It is not because the staff did anything wrong, but the landlords or tenants hadn’t had their case properly analyzed – legally – like ASK Legal firm does ASK Legal clients!